joinpursuit/ios-types-variables-logic-operations-lab-1/README.md

 let grade: Char = "a"
 ```
+//let grade:Char = "a"  is wrong, Char should be expressed as Character
 ***
 ## 3. Simplify the following using a calculator:

 1 + 4 * 2 / 2 + 2

+//7

 ***
 ## 4. Which of the following are true?
 State all that apply.